Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 September 2024 02.17.51 UTC
+- WIB: Kamis, 12 September 2024 03.24.12 UTC
-- WITA: Kamis, 12 September 2024 03.17.51 UTC
+- WITA: Kamis, 12 September 2024 04.24.12 UTC
-- WIT: Kamis, 12 September 2024 04.17.51 UTC
+- WIT: Kamis, 12 September 2024 05.24.12 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: friendship
+Kategori: inspirational